Should I keep my pension invested?

-Video: using the pension freedoms and income drawdown
+Video: using the pension freedoms and pension drawdown

-In this short video, we speak to people about their experience using income drawdown in retirement.
+In this short video, we speak to people about their experience using pension drawdown in retirement.
 Find out how it factors into their retirement planning.

 Where can I invest my pension in income drawdown?